Yaphethhh/4-bit-alu/README.md

 |   1  |   0  |  F = A - 1 (decrement)  |  F = A + 1 (increment)          |
 |   1  |   1  |  F = A' (1's Complement)|  F = A' + 1 (2's Complement)    |

 The Alu's operations are contorled by two select lines (S1 and S0) and Cin.
 The operations it can do can be found above in the table.
+The results from the alu where then displayed to a seven segment decoder.